iarsystems/iar-risc-v-gd32v-eval/Examples/coremark/README.md

-Iterations       : 4096                                                          (number of iterations used) Compiler version : IAR C/C++ Compiler V1.30.1.0 for RISC-V                       (Compiler and version) Compiler flags   : -Ohs --no_size_constraints --no_cross_call --core=RV32IMAC    (Compiler and linker flags) Memory location  : Code in flash, data in on chip RAM
+Iterations       : 4096                                                          (number of iterations used) Compiler version : IAR C/C++ Compiler V1.30.1.0 for RISC-V                       (Compiler and version) Compiler flags   : -Ohs --no_size_constraints --no_cross_call --core=RV32IMAC    (Compiler and linker flags) Memory location  : Code in flash, data on chip RAM
 seedcrc          : 0xe9f5                                                        (identifier for the input seeds) [0]crclist       : 0xe714                                                        (validation for list part)
 [0]crcmatrix     : 0x1fd7                                                        (validation for matrix part)